 Cease and Desist Letter

-Oftentimes, if it is believed that trademark infringement is occuring, the trademark owner will send the infringer a cease and desist letter.
+Oftentimes, if it is believed that trademark infringement is occuring, the trademark owner will send a cease and desist letter.

 File a Lawsuit